ryanafernandez/Tech-Blog/README.md

 The motivation for this project was to explore building a full-stack web application using the Model-View-Controller paradigm.
 This project uses MVC to build a blogging website.
 Users are able to sign up, create their own blog posts, view other users' posts, and leave comments for the other bloggers.
 By building this project, I further soldified my knowledge of using sequelize, MySQL2, and express for creating a website back-end.
 I also gained experience using express-handlebars and express-session for managing the front-end application, along with the user login statuses.

+The deployed project can be viewed through the following link: https://tech-blog-ryanafernandez.herokuapp.com/

 ## Table of Contents

 - [Installation](#installation)